ROC-HCI/belief_rigidity_similar_condition/Readme.md

 _This project was generated with [create-empirica-app](https://github.com/empiricaly/create-empirica-app)._
+- Note: Add the password and the database URL before running the application.

-# Running this App Locally
+## Running this App Locally

 ## General  Setup
 If you haven't already: